BlocSoc-iitr/open-projects/README.md

 # Blocsoc Open Projects 2024

-Blocsoc is conducting an event in which you can get a chance to get your hands on blockchain.
-You are expected to submit a proposal explaining your idea to solve the provided problem statements.
- We will contact the selected candidates and then they will proceed to the coding phase!!!
+The enclosed README contains a list of proposed ideas for this year's BlocSoc Open Projects.
+Candidates are encouraged to familiarize themselves with these topics and submit a detailed proposal based on their selected idea for evaluation.
+Those who are selected will have the opportunity to undertake their projects under the guidance of BlocSoc.
+Successful completion of these projects will result in formal verification by BlocSoc.

 ## Problem Statements